Bring your C++ Application to the Web with Web Assembly

 Note that

-Next, we need to create the web assembly OpenCV build.
-This one will be tricky since we need to enable all the options that SSIMULACRA will require in the OpenCV web assembly build.
-There are quite a few steps to follow.
-Navigate and open the build file:
+Next: the web assembly OpenCV build.
+This is the tricky part because we need to enable all the options SSIMULACRA requires.
+Navigate to and open the build file:

 $ cd /root/src/opencv/platforms/js